-The Council of Writing Program Administrators seeks nominations for its Best Book Award for 2014.
-This award recognizes books whose authors or editors have made an outstanding contribution to the field of writing program administration over the past calendar year.
+The Council of Writing Program Administrators seeks nominations for its Best Book Award.
+This award recognizes books whose authors or editors have made an outstanding contribution to the field of writing program administration (WPA) work over the past two calendar years (2022 and 2023).

 - Addresses an issue that is related to the scholarship of WPA work (including but not limited to writing center administration, writing-across-the-curriculum administration, assessment, professional development, curricular design, labor issues, etc.).

-- Builds on or extends previous scholarship relevant to WPA work and/or addresses a notable gap in the scholarship of WPA work, and/or re-conceives WPA work through divergent thinking and/or diverse experiences.
+- Builds on or extends previous scholarship relevant to WPA work, and/or addresses a notable gap in the scholarship of WPA work, and/or re-conceives WPA work through divergent thinking and/or diverse experiences.

 - Makes a significant, meaningful, and/or innovative contribution to WPA scholarship.

 - Makes the contribution accessible to appropriate audiences.

 - Is appropriate for the broad range of contexts in which WPA work takes place.

 Send a brief letter of nomination to the committee chair, Christina Saidy, by March 15, 2024, at firstname.lastname@example.org.
 Arrange to have a digital copy of the book sent to email@example.com or a print copy to the following address:

 Department of English, Arizona State University

 (Note: Due to the ease of circulating the book within the committee, digital copies are preferred.
 The committee promises to not circulate the book beyond committee members if it is copyrighted and submitted digitally.)